teddypudgy/zktls/README.md

 An autonomous AI agent that promotes and educates about zkTLS technology through Twitter, making complex cryptographic concepts accessible to both technical and non-technical audiences.

+## About zkTLS
+zkTLS is an innovative cryptographic protocol that enhances privacy and security in network communications through zero-knowledge proofs.

 ## Features

 - Autonomous content generation about zkTLS